ValksGodotTools/Template/README.md

 ```

 ### State Manager
-This state manager uses **functions as states** as suppose to using classes for states.
+The state manager employs functions as states instead of using classes for state management.
 The [`State`](https://github.com/ValksGodotTools/GodotUtils/blob/ccd37342ab8d758a664d2abd3375a21b608d2198/State.cs) class is provided in the GodotUtils submodule.
-Below an example is given.
+Below an example is provided to illustrate this approach.

 Create a new file named `Player.cs` and add the following script to it.
 ```cs